henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 # Example composition of SACM statements

-This section illustrates examples how SACM statements are composed of content elements, how relationship CIE can be used in content metadata and gives an impression how the categories statement-type, content-topic and content-type are intended to be used.
+This section illustrates examples how SACM statements are composed of content elements, how relationship subject can be used in content metadata and gives an impression how the categories statement-type, content-topic and content-type are intended to be used.

 The SACM statements instances are written in pseudo code.
-AIE end with a colon.
-Some AIE include exemplary values to, for example, present how references to guid and labels can be used.
-For the sake of brevity, not all mandatory IE that are part of a CIE are always included (e.g. as it is the case with target-endpoint).
+Attributes end with a colon.
+Some attributes include exemplary values to, for example, present how references to guid and labels can be used.
+For the sake of brevity, not all mandatory IE that are part of a subject are always included (e.g. as it is the case with target-endpoint).

 The example shows three SACM statements that were produced by three different SACM components that overall include four related content elements.